 Transfer the tuna to a bowl, stir in the egg whites, and mix well.
 Add the cilantro, lime zest, hot sauce and mustard.
 Blend well.
 Shape the tuna mixture into four burgers.
 Place them in the marinade and refrigerate 2 to 3 hours.

 Place the burgers on a preheated hot grill and cook them 3 to 4 minutes on each side, or until rare or medium rare.
 Over cooking the burgers will dry them out.
-Place the burgers on a bun and serve on a bed of arugula.
+Place the burgers on a bun and serve with wasabi dressing & toppings.